 Marathon Oil’s disciplined reinvestment rate capital allocation framework prioritizes strong corporate returns, sustainable free cash flow generation and meaningful return of capital to investors.
 We believe this capital allocation framework is optimal for a cyclical commodity business and that it appropriately contemplates the longer-term risks and uncertainties associated with climate change and related market forces.

-To ensure we adhere to our disciplined framework, we closely monitor our reinvestment rate, our corporate free cash flow breakeven and the portion of our cash flow from operations that we return to investors.
-We believe these are tangible metrics upon which investors concerned with longer-term market risk should remain focused.
+We closely monitor our reinvestment rate, corporate free cash flow breakeven, cash flow per share (all of which are core metrics within our short-term incentive compensation scorecard) and the portion of our cash flow from operations that we return to investors.
+We believe these are tangible metrics upon which investors concerned with longer-term market risk should be focused.

-- Reinvestment Rate: Our reinvestment rate represents the ratio of expected capital spending to cash flow generation and is a core metric within our short-term incentive compensation scorecard.
-Assuming an oil price of $45/bbl WTI or higher, we target a reinvestment rate of 70% or less of our cash flow from operations and at $60/bbl WTI or higher, we expect a reinvestment rate of 60% or less.
-Our reinvestment rate framework instills discipline and competition into our capital allocation framework that enhances our financial returns, protecting our ability to generate free cash flow throughout the commodity price cycle.
-Investing with discipline further reduces the risk that we overcapitalize our business into a potentially more difficult market environment.
+- Reinvestment Rate: Our reinvestment rate represents the ratio of expected capital spending to cash flow generation.
+Assuming an oil price of $45/bbl WTI or higher, we target a reinvestment rate of 70% or less of our cash flow from operations.
+Our reinvestment rate framework instills discipline and competition into our capital allocation framework, enhances our financial returns and protects our ability to generate free cash flow throughout the commodity price cycle.
+Investing with discipline further reduces the risk that we overcapitalize our business into a potentially more challenging market environment.

 - Corporate Free Cash Flow Breakeven: Our corporate free cash flow breakeven represents the oil price necessary to generate cash flow from operations to cover our capital spending.
-Our corporate free cash flow breakeven is a core component of our short-term incentive compensation scorecard.
-For 2021, we estimate that our breakeven is below $35/bbl WTI – well below both the current oil price and most third-party commodity price forecasts from investment banks and energy forecasting agencies.
-Through ongoing cost structure optimization, disciplined capital allocation and a relentless focus on our capital and operating efficiency, our objective is to continue to drive our corporate breakeven lower over time.
-Our focus is consistent with our objective to be the low-cost operator in our industry, better positioning us to manage through market environments that could be more challenging in the future.
+For comparison, our 2021 sub $35/bbl WTI breakeven is below the IEA’s NZE 2030 oil price assumption of $36/bbl (real 2020 dollars).
+Through ongoing cost structure optimization, disciplined capital allocation and a relentless focus on our capital and operating efficiency, our objective is to maintain our low corporate breakeven and even drive it lower over time.
+Our focus is consistent with our objective to be the low-cost operator, better positioning us to manage through market environments that could be more challenging in the future.

 Maintaining a Strong Balance Sheet

-Maintaining a strong balance sheet is foundational to executing our strategy and enhancing our resilience to market forces.
-Our balance sheet is strong, as evidenced by our investment grade credit rating from each of the three primary credit rating agencies.
-We have a demonstrated track record of conservative financial policy.
-We plan to maintain our balance sheet strength through our disciplined capital allocation framework and our conservative leverage targets, including a net debt to EBITDA objective of sub-1.5x assuming a $45/bbl to $50/bbl WTI oil price.
-A strong balance sheet would help us execute our strategy in a potentially more challenging market environment.
+Maintaining our strong balance sheet, as evidenced by our investment grade credit rating, is foundational to executing our strategy and enhancing our resilience to market forces.
+We have a demonstrated track record of conservative financial policy and we plan to maintain our balance sheet strength through our disciplined capital allocation framework and our conservative leverage targets, including a net debt to EBITDA objective of sub-1.5x assuming a $45/bbl to $50/bbl WTI oil price.
+A strong balance sheet will help us execute our strategy in a more challenging market environment.

 Reducing our GHG Intensity